Designing Environments for Wellbeing & Performance

 We also have a special two-ticket package of €340 for two delegate places.

-Both rates are only available this month so don’t delay your booking!
+Both rates are only available for a short time so don’t delay your booking!

 Header Photo Credit: DTU